PIM prerequisites

 Categories provide the hierarchical navigation structure in Digital Showroom.
 When browsing a portfolio, end users navigate through category trees to find products.
 The administrator chooses a root category for each portfolio, and only products within that category branch are visible.

-- Make sure category labels are translated into all locales you plan to use.
+Set up a well-structured category hierarchy in your PIM, make sure category labels are translated into all locales you plan to use, and assign your products to the appropriate categories.

 To learn more, see What is a category? on the Akeneo PIM help center.